10 High-Paying Administrative Jobs to Pursue

 Job seekers with standout soft skills and the ability to communicate with an array of personality types are also sought by employers.
 Experience with help desks and social media accounts are pluses for these roles.

-COVID-19 has led to a greater need for administrative employees with experience in healthcare, and medical coding manager is one of those critical roles.
+The pandemic years led to a greater need for administrative employees with experience in healthcare, and medical coding manager is one of those critical roles.
 A medical coding manager oversees the coding department, which is responsible for evaluating medical charts, coding data and forwarding necessary documentation to medical billers for processing and payment.

 If you go to the healthcare specialization in the Salary Guide, you’ll see the projected salary range for medical coding managers.
 On the lower end, a candidate is typically new to this type of role and still acquiring relevant skills, while at the top end, the candidate will likely have all the necessary skills and above-average experience.